cdcformatc/portlog/README.md

     python.exe logport.py name port baud

     arguments:
-    name   A unique name to append to output. port   Device name. eg: COM3
-    baud  baudrate such as 9600 or 460800
+    name - A unique name to append to output. port - Device name such as COM3. baud - Baudrate such as 9600 or 460800.